learn-co-students/oo-through-associations-001/README.md

   end
 ```

-Now, with those code, we can do the following:
+Now, we can do the following:

 ```ruby
 beyonce = Person.new("Beyonce")